levertco/Passwordlocker/README.md

 6. As a user, I want to delete a credentials account that I no longer need in the application.

+### How to Use
+1. As soon as the user enters the application, he/she will be prompted to enter their name and password which will then be used to access their stored passwords.

+2. The user will have an option of..
+    1. Adding a new password.
+    2. Generating a new password.
+    3. Viewing their stored passwords.
+    4. Deleting a stored password.

 ### Tech Used
 1. Python
 2. CLI